keepers-photos/prepress/README.md

 ### Individual Image Specs

-Each page of the photobook is stored as a separate png file,
+Each page of the photobook is stored as a separate png file like 1.png, 2.png, etc.
 - colour profile: Adobe RGB (1998)
 - resolution: 300 PPI
 - image size of 8 x 8 inches (2400 x 2400 pixels)

-All image files MUST BE converted to CMYK color space using the colour profile.
-The .icc files requiired for the conversion are provided in the `resources` directory.
+All image files MUST BE converted from "Adobe RGB" to "CMYK", using the colour profile. .icc files in the `resources` directory.

 All pages, including front cover, will be used as full bleed.